snow6oy/mssaga/README.md

 ## The actors

-camilla is lovely
-graham is a cad
-diego is unknown
+camilla is lovely, graham is a cad and diego is unknown

 ## The scenarios